 Dalí explained, "Up till now, The Lacemaker has always been considered a very peaceful, very calm painting, but for me, it is possessed by the most violent aesthetic power, to which only the recently discovered antiproton can be compared."

-If we match up Vermeer's Lacemaker and Ter Borch's Spinner, both picturing women immersed in domestic chore, the difference in their treatment jumps immediately to the forefront.
+If we match up Vermeer's Lacemaker and Ter Borch's Spinner, both picturing women immersed in domestic labor, the difference in their treatment jumps immediately to the forefront.
 In Ter Borch's work, the activity of the spinner absorbs her intellect but she remains an individual.
 Her facial characteristics are treated with respect, warmth and dignity.
 For Ter Borch, the sentiments of his tangible sitter and the art of painting are equally precious.

 During the 17th century, the best opportunities for female painters were in the Netherlands.
 The majority of female painters were daughters of painters.
-Those who weren't were daughters of intellectuals or minor nobleman with ties to artistic circles.
-Many were eldest daughters or came from families where there were no sons so their father took unusual interest in their careers.
-Most women painters either produced far fewer works or stopped altogether painting once they were married although this is also frequently the case when male painters married rich women.
+Those who weren't were daughters of intellectuals or minor noblemen with ties to artistic circles.
+Many were eldest daughters or came from families where there were no sons so their father took an unusual interest in their careers.
+Most women painters either produced far fewer works or stopped painting altogether once they were married although this is also frequently the case when male painters married rich women.

 Geertruydt Roghman, from an Amsterdam family of artists, is one of the few female painters who depicted domestic tasks from a woman's perspective.
-She is principally known for her original suite of five engravings, "Household Tasks": sewing, spinning, reading (?), cooking, and cleaning cookware.
+She is principally known for her original suite of five engravings, "Household Tasks," which comprises sewing, spinning, reading (?), cooking and cleaning cookware.
 The two subjects set in kitchens are unusual in that the solitary maids are seen from behind.

 In any case, in regards to Dutch art and literature, the home, the family, and the domestic role of the housewife was held sacred and lauded as the foundation of Dutch society in the period after 1650.
 Domestic labor, as such, was not disparaged.
-It is hard to imagine a more edifying treatment of female labor that Vermeer's Milkmaid or Lacemaker.
+It is hard to imagine a more edifying treatment of female labor than that of Vermeer's Milkmaid or Lacemaker.

 Unico Wilhelm van Wassenaer (1692–1766)